 Ms. Pipitone's favorite subjects include florals, landscapes, seascapes and still-lifes.
 Her stunning original photographs are available in custom-painted limited editions to coordinate with individual decor.
 Her artwork is on display in private collections in various regions throughout the U.S. and is equally at home in both private and corporate spaces.

-Ms. Pipitone, a former Connecticut Yankee, lives in North Potomac, Maryland with her husband and two cats, enjoys traveling and documenting the pockets of magical beauty and tranquility she discovers while exploring her world.
+Ms. Pipitone, a former Connecticut Yankee, lives in the Outer Banks of North Carolina with her husband and two cats, enjoys traveling and documenting the pockets of magical beauty and tranquility she discovers while exploring her world.
 She confesses a weakness for "a seat with a view -- or a view with a seat" and, when she stumbles upon either, she sets about creating a visual escape with camera and paintbrush.

 Her technique, a painstaking process of applying multiple layers of oil glazes directly to the emulsion of black-and-white photographs, yields a unique, ethereal glow that suggests a summer sunset in the midst of a New England winter.
 Ms. Pipitone's distinctive style is influenced by the work of Edward Hopper, Wallace Nutting, and Pierre-Auguste Renoir, but her perspective and approach are all her own.

 The term is misunderstood & requires a clarification of terms as they are used.

 Hand Tinting is a light blush of transparent color.

 Hand Coloring is where the shading has more details and complexities.
 Colors are stronger than in tinting.